sinak/sinak.github.com/_posts/2014-06-23-new-senate-judiciary-unlocking-bill.md

 excerpt:
 ---

-<sub>It's been well over a year since I started advocating for Congress to reverse a controversial decision by the Librarian  to remove an anti-circumvention exemption for cellphone unlocking.
+<sub>It's been well over a year since I started advocating for Congress to reverse a controversial decision by the Librarian  to remove an anti-circumvention exemption for cellphone unlocking.</sub>

-While other advocates and I had to retract support from the version of the bill that passed in the House, we thankfully now are one step closer to a better bill.
+<sub>While other advocates and I had to retract support from the version of the bill that passed in the House, we thankfully now are one step closer to a better bill.

-Here's a full statement by Kyle Wiens and I on the new bill:</sub>
+<sub>Here's a full statement by Kyle Wiens and I on the new bill:</sub>

 ---
 We’ve got an exciting unlocking update, and one that restores — at least a little bit — our faith in democracy.